This is the night of the nightmare… the day of the undead!

 - Kino’s 2015 Blu-ray includes a trailer for The Crimson Cult (1968).

 - Kino’s 2013 Blu-ray contains no extras.
-Trailers included: Black Sunday (1960), Hatchet for the Honeymoon (1970), Baron Blood (1972), Lisa and the Devil (1974) and The House of Exorcism (1975).
+Trailers included: Black Sunday (1960), Hatchet for the Honeymoon (1970), Baron Blood (1972), Lisa and the Devil (1973) and The House of Exorcism (1975).

 - Arrow’s Blu-ray includes a 40-page booklet with writing by David Cairns (“Three Steps to Hell”) and Tim Lucas (“The Two Faces of ‘Black Sabbath’”), and an interview with Samuel Z. Arkoff (“My Time with Mario Bava”) by Tim Lucas.
+Reissued without booklet and DVD containing some of the extras (2017/12/18).

 - Anchor Bay’s DVD is included in “The Mario Bava Collection, Volume 1” box set.